Nino's Trattoria Italiana

 British appetite for Italian cooking has produced a wide range of results.
 At one end, the fast-casual pizza-and-pasta chain; at the other, the tightly edited neighbourhood trattoria with a wine list that takes the cuisine seriously.
 The Thames Valley has a reasonable supply of the former and a thinner offering of the latter.
 Regional Italian cooking, when done with attention, has more internal variation than the category often gets credit for: the difference between a Ligurian pasta, a Roman cacio e pepe, and a Neapolitan ragu is as significant as the differences between French regional cuisines, yet the umbrella term tends to flatten that distinction.

-A trattoria format works leading when the menu is short enough to allow real mastery of each dish rather than broad coverage.
+A trattoria format works well when the menu is short enough to allow real mastery of each dish rather than broad coverage.
 The tension in Italian cooking in the UK is between giving customers the familiar (carbonara, lasagne, tiramisu) and pushing toward regional specificity that might initially read as unfamiliar.
 The more thoughtful neighbourhood Italians tend to do both, anchoring the menu in recognisable dishes while signalling through one or two less expected options that the kitchen has a point of view.

 Reading's dining scene has grown in range over the past decade.
 Indian cooking is particularly well-represented, with Chilis Indian & Indo Chinese Restaurant and Chilis South Indian & Asian Restaurant covering different regional traditions within that category.
 Clay's and Dans at Green Hills represent other directions the local scene has taken.
 Lina Tandoori adds further depth to the area's South Asian offer.
 Within this context, a neighbourhood Italian in Pangbourne occupies a distinct space in the local eating map.
-Our full Reading restaurants guide maps the broader picture.

 Planning Your Visit